GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/phpunit-packages/wpfaker-schema/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Utilities to execute PHPUnit for the GraphQL API for WordPress
+Utilities to execute PHPUnit for the Gato GraphQL for WordPress

 ## Install